-- Checkmate: it is in check and remains to be in check for every possible move. - Stalemate if black is to move next. - \triangleright h8 h7, h8 g7 and h8 g8 are all suicide moves. - ▶ A stalemate is one that is not in check, but will be in check for every possible move.
+Checkmate for the bottom left position: it is in check and remains to be in check for every possible move.
+Stalemate for the bottom right position.

+- $\triangleright$ h8 h7, h8 g7 and h8 g8 are all suicide moves. - ▶ A stalemate is one that is not in check, but will be in check for every possible move.